julienstroheker/DSV/README.md

 Using the last version of Docker 1.12.0 (2016-07-14)

+This configuration activate the remote API on the manager on the port 4243, this port il also forwarded Guest to Host.

 Possibility to change some settings like :
 * Add more workers
 * Change IP